William J. Barson, MD

 Didactic instruction is received through a number of venues including:

-The fellow’s administrative experience and exposure to the health care system and community resources are afforded by attendance at Nationwide Children’s Hospital Infection Control Committee meetings and meetings dealing with community ID issues at the City of Columbus Health Department.
-Away electives that would allow the fellow to gain exposure to health care systems in other parts of the world are encouraged and supported financially.
+The fellow’s administrative experience and exposure to the health care system and community resources are afforded by attendance at Nationwide Children’s Hospital Infection Control Committee monthly meetings and meetings dealing with community ID issues at the City of Columbus Health Department.

 Nationwide Children’s Hospital offers residents and fellows the opportunity to participate in a two year certificate program in global health.
 Learn more about our international health residency here.

 The Global Health Certificate Program (GHCP) at Nationwide Children’s Hospital was established in 2010 by Nicole O’Brien, M.D., to provide training and opportunities in global health to pediatric residents and subspecialty fellows over a two-year period.
 The GHCP is designed to meet the core pediatric competencies for international child health training, as outlined by the AAP Section on International Child Health, through a series of online modules, global health Special Interest Group discussions and didactic lectures.